Señor Wences: Death and legacy

 Moreno received the Lifetime Achievement Award from the US National Comedy Hall of Fame in 1996.
 The ceremony was immortalized via video through the National Comedy Hall of Fame.

 Despite his retirement by age 100, the famous Señor Wences puppets, Johnny and Pedro, "continued working".
 Ventriloquists Jay Johnson, Rickie Layne, and Michele LaFong performed at Moreno's 100th birthday celebration at the New York Friars' Club (where he was made a lifetime member), and he was so impressed with LaFong that he befriended her.
 Not only did he give his puppets to her, but he also taught her how to perform his classic routines.
 Las Vegas headliner Michele LaFong continued to perform Señor Wences routines after the performer's death, using some of the original characters.
 Another famous ventriloquist who was present at Señor Wences' birthday party, and who met him there for the first time, was Paul Winchell.

 Moreno died on April 20, 1999, three days after his 103rd birthday.
 He had been residing in Midtown Manhattan on 54th Street, just around the corner from the Ed Sullivan Theater.
 That section of 54th Street has been named Señor Wences Way.
 His portrait can be seen at the Players Club in New York.

+His nephew José Luis Moreno started as a ventriloquist, achieving fame in Spain and Italy and became a show producer.